Krzysztof-Cieslak/SaturnWebsocketElmish/README.md

 # Saturn + Websockets + Fable

 Sample for using Saturn with websockets and Fable/Elmish.
+Initial data is loaded from the server.
+Then press the big green button to start "background job" (i.e. timer) that will generate new data and push it to the client with web socket.

 ## Install pre-requisites